 The operating and debt service budget for the new fiscal year is the basis for calculating the ratio of unrestricted fund balance to proposed expenditures.
-The current fiscal year's budgeted expenditures determine the prior fiscal year's designated fund balance.
+In essence, the current fiscal year's budgeted expenditures will determine the prior fiscal year's designated fund balance.